 - We value relationships with our clients.
 Your family will grow, you’ll acquire more assets, and key people listed in your plan will have life changes.

 - We stay in touch with you and help ensure your plan is maintained over time to keep up with life’s inevitable changes.

 And we help in key areas of your life:

 - Guardianship: What about short-term emergencies?
 What if you name a couple as guardian, but they later get divorced?

 - Will and Trust Planning: Who gets what, under what conditions?
 How can you avoid the probate court?
 What if minor children are named as beneficiaries?

 - Legacy Planning: Capture your insights, values, stories, and experiences to pass down to your children and grandchildren.

-- Non-Traditional Planning: You don’t have to be married to your partner to enjoy basic estate planning protections.
-You just have to plan ahead with a trusted attorney.
+- Non-Traditional Planning: You don’t have to be married to enjoy basic estate planning protections.

-- Incapacity Planning: You’re ill or injured and need assistance keeping up with financial obligations and making medical decisions.
-The probate judge (a stranger) decides who helps unless you plan ahead.
+- Incapacity Planning: If you’re ill or injured you may need assistance keeping up with financial obligations or making medical decisions.

 - Pet Guardianship: Your four-legged friends are like family – We can help protect them, too!